hamonangann/hamonangann.github.io/about-en.markdown

 Mail me at [b.hamonangan.p@gmail.com ](mailto:b.hamonangan.p@gmail.com) 📬

-### Useful books for everyone!
+### Useful readings

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) by AI Swegart.
-It's about practical programming for everyone in front of a computer to make things easier.
+It tells everyone in front of a computer how to get things done quicker and easier with programming.

 - [But How Do It Know—The Basic Principles of Computers For Everyone](https://openlibrary.org/books/OL26675175M/But_How_Do_It_Know) by J. Clark Scott.
-It's about demystifying computers in the simplest way possible.
+It explains to everyone how computer parts work in the simplest way possible.

 ### My free software projects